mit-han-lab/streaming-llm/README.md

     StreamingLLM is optimized for streaming applications, such as ongoing dialogues.
 It's ideal for scenarios where a model needs to operate continually without requiring extensive memory or dependency on past data.
 An example is a daily assistant based on LLMs.
 StreamingLLM would let the model function continuously, basing its responses on recent conversations without needing to refresh its cache.
 Earlier methods would either need a cache reset when conversation length exceeded the training length (losing recent context) or recompute KV states from recent text history, which can be time-consuming.

+5. **How does StreamingLLM relate to recent works on context extension?**

+    StreamingLLM is orthogonal to recent context extension methods and can be integrated with them.
+In StreamingLLM's context, "context extension" refers to the possibility to use a larger cache size to store more recent tokens.
+For a practical demonstration, refer to Figure 9 in our paper, where we implement StreamingLLM with models like LongChat-7B-v1.5-32K and Llama-2-7B-32K-Instruct.

 ## TODOs
 We will release the code and data in the following order, please stay tuned!